-

 What are the penalties for getting a traffic ticket while driving with a Level One Learner’s Permit?

-Generally, any violation of the Level One Learner’s Permit―including traffic tickets―result in license suspension.
-Expect a period of between two and four months, though this can be at the discretion of the court.
+Generally, any violation of the Level One Learner's Permit (including traffic tickets) result in license suspension.
+Expect a period of between 2 months and 4 months, though this can be at the discretion of the court.

 NOTE: You can’t move up to a Class D driver’s license while your Level One Learner’s Permit is suspended.